tinayang3024/ECE1724F1-Team-Project/README.md

 ### Developer's Guide

 #### Server API endpoints
 Developers can use these endpoints to integrate the server with other clients or use curl to call the APIs.
 All create and query APIs will return results in JSON format, and all deleting record APIs will return a `200 OK` status upon successful operation.
-The following operations require the server to be started, please refer to step 1 and 2 from the [Reproducibility Guide](#reproducibility-guide).
+The following operations require the server to be started, please refer to step 1 and 2 from the [Reproducibility Guide](#reproducibility-guide). **Note**: Following the below example curl commands in the listed sequence may not always succeed as the form data are randomly chosen and does not reflect the database status at the moment.

 - User API

-  - Create a new user or return existing user information
+  - Create a new user if the given username does not exist in the database, otherwise return existing user accounts.

     - URL: `/query_or_create_user`

     - METHOD: POST

+    - RETURNS: A list of accounts associated with the user

     - Example Request Body (as `web::Form`):
       ```rust